Daupler/CA-MTL/README.md

   --tasks TASKS [TASKS ...]
                         The task file that contains the tasks to train on.
-If None all tasks will be used --overwrite_cache     Overwrite the cached training and evaluation sets --max_seq_length MAX_SEQ_LENGTH
+If None all tasks will be used --task_data_folders TASK_DATA_FOLDERS [TASK_DATA_FOLDERS ...]
+                        The folders where the data lies for your tasks.
+This will be the folder under your DATA_DIR --overwrite_cache     Overwrite the cached training and evaluation sets --max_seq_length MAX_SEQ_LENGTH
                         The maximum total input sequence length after